-- determine the suitability of the portfolio in demonstrating that the applicant has met the standards/domains set out in Good Scientific Practice and that they have a comparable level of knowledge, skill and competence as someone completing the relevant STP curriculum.
-It is not expected that the applicant will have the same knowledge and experience as an STP trainee. - recommend or not that the applicant goes through to the interview stage - complete the online portfolio assessment form (appendix 1) - provide feedback to support the outcome, where the applicant receives an outcome 2 'further work required' or an outcome 3 'reject application'.
+- determine the suitability of the portfolio in demonstrating that the applicant has met the standards/domains set out in Good Scientific Practice and that they have a comparable level of knowledge, skill and competence as someone completing the relevant STP curriculum. - recommend or not that the applicant goes through to the interview stage - complete the online portfolio assessment form (appendix 1) - provide feedback to support the outcome, where the applicant receives an outcome 2 'further work required' or an outcome 3 'reject application'.